iboB/ibob.github.com/_posts/2018-08-18-a-bug-in-the-cpp-standard.md

 int (*pfunc)(foo&, int) = proxy<(int (foo::*)(int))&foo::parent_method>;
 ```

-... but the thing is, this particular cast is not a constant expression.
+... but the thing is, this particular cast is not a constant expression in terms ot non-type template arguments[^1].
 Clang and gcc both don't allow us to cast the template argument here, even though they [clearly can perform the cast at compile time](https://godbolt.org/z/4k-iG_).
 Luckily for some [MSVC does allow this cast](https://godbolt.org/z/xdAAJ2).
 You can't test it on Compiler Explorer but even MSVC 2005 does allow that cast.

 Now I get that this is a standard issue, but... come on.
 This seems trivial.
 And now because of this I have to deal with a nasty workaround which [spills all the way into user land](https://github.com/iboB/dynamix/blob/master/include/dynamix/message.hpp#L145):